San Antonio Schools Offering EMT Training

-Emergency Medical Technician - Basic Marketable Skills Certificate
+Emergency Medical Technician - Basic Occupational Skills Award

 It is recommended that students pursue this certificate program over two semesters.
-In the first semester, students are expected to take a class on interpersonal communication, while in the second semester, students complete their EMT courses.
-In total, this program only takes 10 credit hours to complete.
+In the first semester, students are expected to take a class on medical terminology, while in the second semester, students complete their EMT courses.
+In total, this program only takes ten credit hours to complete.

-Emergency Medical Technician - Paramedic Level I Certificate
+Emergency Medical Technician - Paramedic Level II Certificate

-By the end of the certificate program, students are expected to have taken at least 42 credit hours.
+By the end of the certificate program, students are expected to have taken at least 39 credit hours.
 This requirement is normally met over four semesters.
-The first two semesters are similar to the EMT Basic certificate program offered at this school.
+The first semester is similar to the EMT Basic certificate program offered at this school.
 After that, students start studying issues like emergency medical services (EMS) operations, trauma management, cardiology and medical emergencies.

 Emergency Medical Technician - Paramedic Associate of Applied Science